seclution/frappe_app_template/README.md

 3. Optional development templates can be listed in `template-repos.txt`.
     They will be cloned alongside the framework repos and their instructions are added to Codex automatically.
-4. Template repositories may ship their own `vendor-repos.txt`.
-The update workflow collects those files recursively and merges all entries so every required vendor app is cloned automatically.
+4. Template repositories may ship their own `apps.json` and `vendor-repos.txt`.
+    The update workflow processes these files recursively so every required vendor app is cloned in the specified version automatically.
 5. Review `codex_prompt.md` for the default guidelines Codex follows.
 6. See [`prompts.md`](prompts.md) for instructions on adding more templates.
 7. Place any example payloads or external API docs under `sample_data/` for